atolab/zenoh-web/content/docs/getting-started/first-app.md

 ```

-Finally, if ever we want to receive the temperatures in direct from the publisher,
-without querying the zenoh storage, we can use a subscriber:
+To receive the temperatures direct from the publisher, without querying the zenoh storage, we can use a subscriber:

 ```python
 from zenoh import Zenoh, ChangeKind